fastruby/skunk/README.md

 skunk
 ```

-Then get a list of stinky files:
+Then get a list of smelly files:

 ```
 $ skunk